 How do they compare on features?

 The cheap clip-on Fitbit Zip lacks the sleep tracking and silent wake alarm found on the other trackers.
-It also doesn't features a heart-rate monitor, or the sports functions and notification alerts.
+And it doesn't buzz when you hit your Steps goal.
+It also doesn't feature a heart-rate monitor, or the sports functions and notification alerts.

 Remember to factor in the cost of the straps and accessories to the price of the wristband trackers if you fancy something different to the included Classic bands.
 Having a choice of straps is appreciated, but it does make the pricing harder to compare.